jenkinsci/xltestview-plugin/src/main/markdown/jenkinsPluginManual.markdown

 ### Requirements ###

 * **Jenkins**: Jenkins **LTS** version {{supportedLtsVersion}} or higher.
-* **XL Test**: Grab a copy from http://xebialabs.com/products/xl-test.
+* **XL TestView**: Grab a copy from http://xebialabs.com/products/xl-testview.

 ## Configuration ##

-There are 2 places to configure the **XL Release Jenkins Plugin**: global Jenkins configuration and job configuration.
+There are 2 places to configure the **XL TestView Jenkins Plugin**: global Jenkins configuration and job configuration.

 ### Plugin configuration ###

-At *Manage Jenkins* -> *Configure System* you can specify the XL Test server URL and one or more sets of credentials.
+At *Manage Jenkins* -> *Configure System* you can specify the XL TestView server URL and one or more sets of credentials.
 Different sets can be used for different jobs.

 ### Job configuration ###

-In the Job Configuration page, choose *Post-build Actions* -> *Add post-build action* -> *Send test results to XL Test*.
-Specify the tool used to perform the testing and a file pattern -- this will save bandwidth as the results files are sent to XL Test for analysis.
+In the Job Configuration page, choose *Post-build Actions* -> *Add post-build action* -> *Send test results to XL TestView*.
+Specify the tool used to perform the testing and a file pattern -- this will save bandwidth as the results files are sent to XL TestView for analysis.

 ## Release notes ##